haskell/cabal/Cabal/doc/nix-local-build-overview.rst

 Nix-style Local Builds
 ======================

-``cabal new-build``, also known as Nix-style local builds, is a new command inspired by Nix that comes with cabal-install 1.24.
+Nix-style local builds are a new build system implementation inspired by Nix.
+The Nix-style local build system is commonly called "new-build" for short after the ``cabal new-*`` family of commands that control it.
+However those names are only temporary until Nix-style local builds becomes the default.

 Nix-style local builds combine the best of non-sandboxed and sandboxed Cabal:

 1. Like sandboxed Cabal today, we build sets of independent local packages deterministically and independent of any global state.